-Globalization and the Trend of Global Village: What Is In It for Africa
+Globalisation and the Trend of Global Village: What Is In It Forafrica

-Grace Oluseyi Oshinfowokan Ph.D.
+GraceOluseyiOshinfowokanPh.D.

-National Institute for Policy and Strategic Studies kuru, Jos.
-Corresponding Author: Grace Oluseyi Oshinfowokan Ph.D.
+NationalInstituteforpolicyanalysisandstrategicstudieskuru,Jos.
+Corresponding Author: GraceOluseyiOshinfowokanPh.D

-Abstract: Globalization is the process of intensification of economic, political, social and cultural relations across international boundaries aimed at the transcendental homogenization of political and socio-economic theory across the globe, impacts significantly on African states through systematic restructuring of interactive phases among its nations, by breaking down barriers in the areas of culture, commerce, communication and several other fields of endeavour.
+Abstract: Globalization as the process of intensification of economic, political, social and cultural relations across international boundaries aimed at the transcendental homogenization of political and socio-economic theory across the globe, impacts significantly on African states through systematic restructuring of interactive phases among its nations, by breaking down barriers in the areas of culture, commerce, communication and several other fields of endeavor.
 These processes have impelled series of cumulative and conjectural crisis in the international division of labour and global distribution of economic and political power; thereby qualifying basic African feature to be poverty, diseases, squalor, and unemployment among other crisis of under development.
 This paper was aimed to examine both the negative and the positive impacts of globalization on African states, and suggest some recommendations among which are to improve democratization process, make the task of poverty eradication more indigenous, etc.